shopware5/devdocs/source/blog/_posts/2015-08-11-seo-engine.md

 * Using the event `Enlight_Controller_Router_Route`: As described above, the `\Shopware\Components\Routing\Matchers\EventMatcher` will be used, if Shopware cannot handle the URL on its own, so a plugin could handle those URLs.
-* \Shopware\Components\Routing\Router::setMatchers: If you prefer a more OOP oriented approach over the event, you can also add an own matcher to the internal matcher collection of the router and let your matcher handle the old SEO URLs.
+* \Shopware\Components\Routing\Router::setMatchers: If you prefer a more OOP oriented approach over the event, you can also add your own matcher to the internal matcher collection of the router and let your matcher handle the old SEO URLs.
 * PreDispatch / Dispatch loop startup: If your old URLs contain a unique identifier - e.g. the product Id or the order number - you could also write a plugin which detects such URLs in a early event, does a dynamic lookup of the new URL and redirects to that URL using the corresponding status code.
 The solutions described are more obvious, however, and should be preferred.

 ## Customize replace rules
-The `replaceRules` if the `sRewriteTable` class cannot be modified directly, you can create a `before` or `after` hook for the `\sRewriteTable::sCleanupPath` method, to modify the resulting URL to your needs.
+The `replaceRules` in the `sRewriteTable` class cannot be modified directly, you can create a `before` or `after` hook for the `\sRewriteTable::sCleanupPath` method, to modify the resulting URL to your needs.

 ## Additional variables for the smarty SEO template